 Nepal’s economy is highly dependent on agriculture, which accounts for about one-third of GDP and employs two-thirds of the population.
 It is a major source of livelihood for approximately 75% of Nepalis, particularly in rural areas where there are large numbers of marginalized and disadvantaged people, and where poverty, food insecurity, and malnutrition have the highest instances.
 In the selected 14 project districts, it is estimated that 40-60% of the population is unable to meet the minimum daily caloric intake.
 The sector is characterized by smallholder, traditional and substance farming, however farmers typically have limited use of improved livestock, seeds, crop varieties or modern practices, poor irrigation systems, and high instances to pest and disease, high risk of natural disasters like flood and draught.

-Finally, building on the experience gained from the AFSP and the World Bank-supported Social Safety Nets-Poverty Alleviation Fund (SSNP-PAF) pilot on nutrition interventions, the project works directly with communities including female health community volunteers using a community-driven, skill-based learning approach known as the Nutrition Field School to remove barriers to improved dietary and care practices by supporting a package of inputs and services complemented by a behavioral change campaign for improved utilization of foods and hygiene and sanitation practices while increasing access to public health services.
+Finally, building on experience gained from GAFSP’s Agriculture and Food Security Project (AFSP) on nutrition interventions, FANSEP directly works with communities, including female health community volunteers, using a community-driven, skills-based learning approach known as the Nutrition Field School (NFS) to remove barriers to improved dietary and care practices by supporting a package of inputs and services complemented by a behavioral change campaign for improved use of foods and hygiene and sanitation practices, while increasing access to public health services.

 - World Bank